melsman/mlkit/doc/arm64-compiler.md

 The [allocation and reset paths](arm64-allocation-paths.md) use inline page fast paths and shared preserving slow paths to shorten generated code and avoid register saves on ordinary allocations.

+## Continuous integration

+See [macOS ARM CI](arm64-ci.md) for the MLKit/MLton host matrix, native build and bootstrap phases, and retained test reports and installation artifacts.